zzbright1998/zzbright1998.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Yuxuan Zhu, a PhD student in Computer Science at Rensselaer Polytechnic Institute (RPI).
-My research primarily focuses on the intersection of machine learning and artificial intelligence, with a special interest in Graph Neural Networks (GNNs) and Large Language Models (LLMs).
+I'm Yuxuan Zhu, a second-year PhD student in Computer Science at Rensselaer Polytechnic Institute (RPI).
+I received a bachelor’s degree in Electrical Engineering (Medical Informatic track) from Sichuan University in China; and a master’s degree in Computer Science from Leiden University in the Netherlands.

 Research Interest
 ======
-My research interests lie at the crossroads of AI for science, with a particular focus on:
+My research primarily focuses on the intersection of machine learning, with a special interest in Large Language Models (LLMs) and Graph Neural Networks (GNNs).
+I also have research experience on XAI and anomaly detection.

+- **Large Language Models (LLMs):** Exploring the challenges related to efficiency aspect of LLMs.
 - **Graph Neural Networks (GNNs):** Investigating the robustness, security, and interpretability of GNNs, especially in the context of backdoor attacks and defenses.
-- **Large Language Models (LLMs):** Exploring the challenges related to data leakage and privacy in LLMs, with the goal of developing more secure and reliable models.

 I am driven by a curiosity and a desire to contribute to the advancement of AI in solving complex, real-world problems.

 News
 ======
--[**08/2024**] Our paper titled [On the Robustness of Graph Reduction Against GNN Backdoor](https://arxiv.org/abs/2407.02431) is accepted by AISec'24 *CCS 2024* (acceptance rate: 25%).<br>
+-[**08/2024**] Our paper titled [On the Robustness of Graph Reduction Against GNN Backdoor](https://arxiv.org/abs/2407.02431) is accepted by AISec'24 *CCS 2024* (acceptance rate: 25%) for publication!<br>
 -[**09/2023**] Moved from &#x1F1F3;&#x1F1F1; to &#x1F1FA;&#x1F1F8;.
-Started my PhD journey at RPI! <br>
+Started my PhD journey at RPI!<br>
+-[**07/2023**] Our paper titled [A Survey on Explainable Anomaly Detection](https://dl.acm.org/doi/full/10.1145/3609333) is accepted by TKDD for publication!<br>
 -[**03/2023**] Graduated from Leiden University in the Netherlands with a master degree in Computer Science [Thesis](https://theses.liacs.nl/2554).<br>
 -[**02/2023**] Finished my graduation thesis/internship *Data-driven Nozzle Failures Detection and Classification* at [Canon Production Printing](https://cpp.canon/).<br>

 Services
 ======